streamlink/streamlink/README.md

 Livestreamer
 ============
-Livestreamer is a CLI program that launches live streams from various streaming services in a custom video player.
+Livestreamer is a CLI program that launches live streams from various streaming services in a custom video player and also a Python library that allows you to interact with the stream data in your own application.

-Currently supported sites are:
+Current release: **1.3.2** (2012-10-03)

+Currently includes plugins for these sites:

 * GOMTV.net
 * Justin.tv/Twitch.tv